phigas/freepaths-docs/tutorials/nanowire.md

 <figure><img src="../.gitbook/assets/paths.jpg" alt="" width="563"><figcaption><p>Example phonon paths in the structure.</p></figcaption></figure>

-From the profile plots, we can see how the temperature and heat flux profiles converges with time as the system is reaching the state:
+From the profile plots, we can see how the temperature and heat flux profiles converges with time as the system is reaching the state (the different colored lines represent the system state at different times):

 <div>